-For an experience in a farm with horses and dogs, if you love nature and are not afraid of hard work!
-Here you’ll find silence and peace, and also many splendid places to visit.
+For an experience in a farm with horses and dogs, if you love nature, here you’ll find silence and peace, and also many splendid places to visit.

-We are looking for non smoker volunteers: One for DIY and care of the horses, dogs and cats.
-We would love someone who could work on the car and the tractor (electricity, mechanic etc.).
-Apart from this we are looking for an extra volunteer if really experienced with horse riding.
-We have three foals 3 years old to break in and other young horses to train.
+We are looking for non smoker volunteers: One for outside maintenance, DIY and care of the horses, dogs and cats.
+We would love someone who could also help driving the car and the tractor.
+Apart from him/her, we can welcome a second volunteer if experienced with horse riding.

 We live in a sparsely populated province called Berry located in the center of France just south of Paris region.
 The closest cities are Gien (27 km) and Briare (35 km).

 Just west is the Sologne territory.
 We are located between Orléans (60 km) and Bourges (50 km).
 Here nature is all around, though we are at only 2 hours from Paris.
 East is the Sancerre valley.

 Our house is an 18th century farm surrounded by fields and lands.
 We have about 15 horses and ponies on 20 hectares.
 A little stream runs through our land where horses can drink.
 We have dogs, cats, poultry, birds.

 We were running a riding center here.
 We now keep some horses for pleasure.

 I work as a sales advisor and I represent ecological products for a German company.
 I am having Equine Shiatsu classes to make it my new future job.

 We are delighted to host people at home especially when they are interesting and have a good sense of humor.
 I love chatting and laughing and I love sharing my knowledge.

 There is also a lot to see around : many castles and touristic monuments, nature sightseeing, hiking etc. We can provide a bicycle or drive you to any bus you need.